Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 The Greek hero Hercules, who for some reason is often called Hercules, ultimately defeated her.

-He was helped in this by his nephew, who noticed that if one head is cut off and cauterized by fire, new heads will not appear.
+He was helped in this by his nephew, who noticed that if one head was cut off and burned with fire, new heads would not appear.

-So, Hydra was defeated by two brave Greeks, but the fact that even Hercules, known for his incredible strength, needed help to fight her, speaks of how powerful she is.
+So, Hydra was defeated by two brave Greeks, but the fact that even Hercules, known for his incredible strength, needed help to fight it shows how powerful it is.

-Any huge one is called Leviathan, but did you know that it is also mentioned in the Bible?
+Any huge thing is called Leviathan, but did you know that mention of it is also found in the Bible?

-The Book of Job tells about him and describes him as a powerful fire-breathing creature of incredible size.
+The Book of Job talks about him and describes him as a powerful fire-breathing creature of incredible size.

-They say that it was impossible to kill him, and the monster died by itself from old age.
+They say that it was impossible to kill him, and the monster died of its own accord from old age.

 Most illustrations of the monster show it as a snake or whale with a long, thick body.

-The powerful body, huge teeth and the evil nature of the Leviathan terrify all sailors who are forced to surf the oceans.
+Leviathan's powerful body, huge teeth and evil character terrify all sailors forced to roam the oceans.

-The sea monster lives in ocean waters off the coast of Norway and Greenland.
+The sea monster lives in ocean waters near the coasts of Norway and Greenland.

-He is depicted as a giant squid or a man who has squid tentacles instead of arms.
+He is depicted as a giant squid or a man with squid tentacles instead of arms.

-The only thing that is constant about his appearance is his size.
+The only thing that remains constant about his appearance is his size.
 The Kraken is huge!
 Even the legendary gods and heroes are lost against its background.

-Everyone who cares about life will beware of him if he moves by sea to Norway.
+Anyone who values his life will beware of him if he moves to Norway by sea.
 This villain hates people and will do everything possible to destroy them.

-Beware of it!
-However, he is not the most terrible.
+Beware of him!
+However, he is not the worst.
 Scarier, bigger and more powerful than him...

-Jörmungandr is a character in Norse mythology, also called Jörmungandr, Midgardsorm, the Midgard Serpent or the World Serpent.
+Jörmungandr is a character from Norse mythology, also called Jörmungandr, Midgardsorm, the Midgard Serpent, or the World Serpent.

-Jörmungandr is so huge that it can easily cover the entire globe with its body.
+Jormungandr is so huge that he can easily cover the entire globe with his body.

-Have you heard of the Scandinavian god Thor, the incredibly powerful lord of lightning?
-So Jörmungandr will poison him to death during the end of the world, or Ragnarök.
+Have you heard of the Norse god Thor, the incredibly powerful lord of lightning?
+So he will be poisoned to death by Jormungandr during the end of the world, or Ragnarok.

 It turns out that sharks in the ocean are not the worst thing.
-There is a whole bunch of sea monsters, in comparison with which, even a great white shark will seem like a harmless crucian.
+There is a whole bunch of sea monsters, in comparison with which even a great white shark will seem like a harmless crucian carp.

-Throughout history, people have invented countless tales of mythical creatures, legendary monsters, and supernatural monsters.
-Despite their obscure origins, these mythical creatures are described in the folklore of various peoples and in many cases are part of the culture.
-It's amazing that there are people around the world who are still convinced that these monsters exist, despite the lack of any meaningful evidence.
-So, today we are going to look at a list of 25 legendary and mythical creatures that never existed.
+Throughout history, people have created countless tales of mythical creatures, legendary monsters, and supernatural monsters.
+Despite their unclear origins, these mythical creatures are described in the folklore of various peoples and in many cases are part of the culture.
+It's amazing that there are people all over the world who are still convinced that these monsters exist, despite the lack of any meaningful evidence.
+So today we will look at a list of 25 legendary and mythical creatures that never existed.

 Budak is present in many Czech fairy tales and legends.
-This monster is described, as a rule, as a creepy creature resembling a scarecrow.
+This monster is usually described as a creepy creature, reminiscent of a scarecrow.
 It can cry like an innocent child, thus luring its victims.
-On the night of the full moon, Budak allegedly weaves a fabric from the souls of those people whom he ruined.
-Budak is sometimes described as an evil version of Santa Claus who travels around Christmas in a cart pulled by black cats.
+On the night of the full moon, Budak allegedly weaves fabric from the souls of those people whom he killed.
+Budak is sometimes described as an evil version of Father Christmas who travels on Christmas Day in a cart pulled by black cats.

 24. Ghoul

-The ghoul is one of the most famous creatures in Arabian folklore and appears in the Thousand and One Nights.
-The ghoul is described as an undead creature that can also take the form of an intangible spirit.
+The ghoul is one of the most famous creatures in Arabian folklore and appears in the collection of tales One Thousand and One Nights.
+The ghoul is described as an undead creature that can also take the form of an immaterial spirit.
 He often visits cemeteries to eat the flesh of recently deceased people.
-This is perhaps the main reason why the word ghoul is often used in Arab countries when referring to gravediggers or representatives of any profession directly related to death.
+This is perhaps the main reason why the word ghoul in Arab countries is often used when referring to gravediggers or representatives of any profession directly related to death.

 23. Yorogumo.

-Loosely translated from Japanese, Yorogumo means "spider temptress", and in our humble opinion, the name perfectly describes this monster.
+Loosely translated from Japanese, Yorogumo means “seductress spider,” and in our humble opinion, the name perfectly describes this monster.
 According to Japanese folklore, Yorogumo was a bloodthirsty monster.
-But in most tales, he is described as a huge spider that takes the form of a very attractive and sexy woman, which seduces its male victims, captures them in a net, and then devours them with pleasure.
+But in most fairy tales it is described as a huge spider, which takes the form of a very attractive and sexy woman, who seduces her male victims, captures them in a web, and then happily devours them.

 22. Cerberus.

-In Greek mythology, Cerberus is the guardian of Hades and is usually described as a bizarre looking monster that looks like a dog with three heads and a tail ending in a dragon's head.
+In Greek mythology, Cerberus is the guardian of Hades and is usually described as a bizarre-looking monster that looks like a dog with three heads and a tail whose end is the head of a dragon.
 Cerberus was born from the union of two monsters, the giant Typhon and Echidna, and is himself the brother of the Lernaean Hydra.
-Cerberus is often described in myth as one of the most dedicated guards in history and is often mentioned in the Homeric epic.
+Cerberus is often described in myth as one of the most loyal guards in history and is often mentioned in Homer's epic.

 21. Kraken

-The legend of the Kraken came from North seas and its presence was initially limited to the coasts of Norway and Iceland.
-Over time, however, his fame grew, thanks to the wild imagination of storytellers, which led subsequent generations to believe that he also lives in all the seas of the world.
+The legend of the Kraken came from Northern Seas and its presence was initially limited to the shores of Norway and Iceland.
+Over time, however, its fame grew, thanks to the wild imagination of storytellers, which led subsequent generations to believe that it also lives in all the seas of the world.

-Norwegian fishermen originally described the sea monster as a gigantic animal that was as big as an island and posed a danger to passing ships not from direct attack, but from giant waves and tsunamis caused by its body movements.
+Norwegian fishermen initially described the sea monster as a gigantic animal that was as large as an island and posed a danger to passing ships not from direct attack, but from giant waves and tsunamis caused by the movements of its body.
 However, later people began to spread stories about the monster's violent attacks on ships.
-Modern historians believe that the Kraken was nothing more than a giant squid and the rest of the stories are nothing but the wild imagination of sailors.
+Modern historians believe that the Kraken was nothing more than a giant squid and the rest of the stories are nothing more than the wild imagination of sailors.

 20. Minotaur

-The Minotaur is one of the first epic creatures that we meet in the history of mankind, and takes us back to the heyday of the Minoan civilization.
+The Minotaur is one of the first epic creatures we meet in human history, and takes us back to the heyday of the Minoan civilization.
 The Minotaur had the head of a bull on the body of a very large, muscular man and settled in the center of the Cretan labyrinth, which was built by Daedalus and his son Icarus at the request of King Minos.
-Everyone who fell into the labyrinth became a victim of the Minotaur.
-The exception was the Athenian king Theseus, who killed the beast and left the labyrinth alive with the help of the thread of Ariadne, the daughter of Minos.
+Anyone who entered the labyrinth became a victim of the Minotaur.
+The exception was the Athenian king Theseus, who killed the beast and came out of the labyrinth alive with the help of the thread of Ariadne, the daughter of Minos.

 If Theseus were hunting the Minotaur these days, then a rifle with a collimator sight would be very useful to him, a huge and high-quality selection of which is on the portal http://www.meteomaster.com.ua/meteoitems_R473/.